-Located in Quebec, Bécancour Cogeneration Plant has a production capacity of 550 MW of energy from high-efficiency natural gas.
+Located in Quebec, Bécancour Cogeneration Plant is a high efficient facility with a production capacity of 550 MW.

-Cogeneration is a thermodynamically efficient use of fuel that produces energy.
+Cogeneration is the simultaneous production of two forms of useful energy from a single fuel source, often electricity and steam from natural gas.
 Cogeneration plants minimize fuel consumption, save money and can greatly reduce emissions.

 The Bécancour facility is fueled by natural gas.
 It uses thermal efficiencies to minimize fuel consumption and reduce operating costs.
 What’s more, emissions are reduced by incorporating Dry Low Oxide technology.